Ed Wood: Necromania

-In 1971, he produced, wrote and directed Necromania (subtitled A Tale of Weird Love) under the pseudonym "Don Miller".
+In 1971, Wood produced, wrote and directed Necromania (subtitled A Tale of Weird Love) under the pseudonym "Don Miller".
 The film was an early entry to the new subgenre of hardcore pornographic films.
-Thought lost for years, it resurfaced in edited form on Mike Vraney's Something Weird imprint in the late 1980s, and was re-released later on DVD by Fleshbot Films in 2005.
+Thought lost for years, it resurfaced in edited form on Mike Vraney's Something Weird imprint in the late 1980s and was re-released later on DVD by Fleshbot Films in 2005.
 In the Rudolph Grey biography Nightmare of Ecstasy, Maila Nurmi ("Vampira") said she declined Wood's offer to do a nude scene sitting in a coffin for Necromania, claiming she was recovering from a stroke at the time.

-From 1971 to 1972, Wood directed an unknown number of short X-Rated films produced by the Swedish Erotica film company.
+From 1971 to 1972, Wood directed an unknown number of short X-rated films produced by the Swedish Erotica film company.
 These were short 12-minute loops that were silent films with subtitles.
-Ed was paid $100.00 for every ten loops he subtitled.
+Wood was paid $100 for every ten loops he subtitled.

-Wood's friends Kenne Duncan and Tor Johnson both passed away during this period.
-(Ed Wood was named executor of Kenne Duncan's estate, and following Duncan's death, Wood held a small memorial funeral for him with his wife and some friends in his backyard around the swimming pool where they eulogized the departed Western film star.)
+Wood's friends Kenne Duncan and Tor Johnson both died during this period.
+Wood was named executor of Kenne Duncan's estate, and following Duncan's death, Wood held a small memorial funeral for him with his wife and some friends in his backyard around the swimming pool where they eulogized the departed Western film star.
 Wood's friend Duke Moore died in 1976.